 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

 A down-on-his-luck farmer makes a deal with the devil for seven years of prosperity.
 When Mr. Scratch comes to collect, orator and hero of the common man Daniel Webster comes to the rescue.
-Based on the short story by Stephen Vincent Benet.
-Also known as "All That Money Can Buy."
 Written by

 Little Pine Weasel <firstname.lastname@example.org>